-As I mentioned in my last post, as a 21st century teacher I think it is is critical that we take the time to reflect on our work in order to grow year after year.
+As I mentioned in my last post, as a 21st-century teacher I think it is critical that we take the time to reflect on our work in order to grow year after year.
 I don’t want to keep doing this job anymore if I get to the point when I don’t care about providing my students with the best curriculum that I possibly could.
-This is one of the reasons why starting my TpT store in January has been so life changing for me and my practice.
+This is one of the reasons why starting my TpT store in January has been so life-changing for me and my practice.
 Perfecting my curriculum to be sold to other teachers has pushed me to be that much more creative and organized in my own classroom – and my students have LOVED it.
 They always know if I am using something that I sell on TpT because the quality is so much higher.
 It makes ME enjoy teaching more too when I am excited about what we are doing that day!

-All of that to say, I’ve found reflection so important and I want to take the time after each unit to reflect on here about what I’ve learned so that I can improve in the future and hopefully other teachers can too.
+All of that to say, I’ve found reflection so important and I want to take the time after each unit to reflect on here about what I’ve learned so that I can improve in the future, and hopefully, other teachers can too.
 I’d love to hear your thoughts as well!
 I am currently in a school where I am the only physical science and biology teacher, so I miss sharing war stories and swapping notes with other teachers!
 So for anyone else out there in the trenches alone, here are the 5 things I’ve learned this year from implementing my Cells Unit that I hope will help you as you revise and improve your own teaching of Cells in the future

 1. Use as many visuals and animations as you can find.